apache/asterixdb/asterix-doc/src/site/markdown/aql/externaldata.md

           l_comment: string}

-We describe here two scenarios.
+Here, we describe two scenarios.

 #### 1) Data file resides on the local file system of a host####
 Prerequisite: The host is a  part of the ASTERIX cluster.